82nd Airborne Division's Immediate Response Force Headed to D.C.

 Trump during a press conference on Monday announced he was dispatching military units in response to the riots.

+“My first and highest duty as president is to defend our great country and the American people.
+I swore an oath to uphold the laws of our nation, and that is exactly what I will do,” he said.

+“As we speak, I am dispatching thousands and thousands of heavily-armed soldiers, military personnel, and law enforcement officers to stop the rioting, looting, vandalism, assaults and the wanton destruction of property,” he added.

-He spoke to governors earlier during a conference call in which he urged them to show strength and take back the streets from rioters.
+Trump also spoke to governors earlier during a conference call in which he urged them to show strength and take back the streets from rioters.

 Sen. Tom Cotton (R-AR), an Army veteran who is close to the Trump administration, said Monday morning that “anarchy, rioting, and looting needs to end tonight,” and suggested sending active duty forces.